 Gazelle makes all this easy for you because we hired a professional editor who knew nothing about pianos to write all of our default service descriptions in Gazelle's Service Library.
 You have access to all of this and can choose to use what we provided or write/edit your own service descriptions.
 If you choose to write your own descriptions consider the tips below:

 Writing Great Service Item Descriptions

 The key to writing a great service item description is to use your client's curiosity to open a story loop in their brain.
 Story loops are our brain's natural way of processing information.
-The most logical place to do this is with your service descriptions.
-For more information read StoryBrand by Don Miller.
+For more information about using story loops read StoryBrand by Don Miller.
 But here is the summary: